felixbrock/lemon-agent/README.md

 Great to see you here!
 We are extremely open to contributions!
 You can find more information in our [CONTRIBUTING.md](https://github.com/felixbrock/lemonai-py-client/blob/main/.github/CONTRIBUTING.md).
 If you have any more questions feel free to drop us a message on <a href="https://discord.gg/bsgzjEpw">Discord</a>.

-## ❤️‍🔥 Acknowledgements
+## ❤️‍🔥 Contributors

-> Team members and people who actively help out improving the codebase by making PRs and reviewing code.
+> Those are the team members and people who actively help out improving the codebase by making PRs and reviewing code.
+We are beyond grateful for your help!

 <table cellspacing="0" cellpadding="0" style="border:none;">
   <tbody>